sanjosh/csdocs/security/jwt_oauth2_oidc_saml.md

 # id tokens and access tokens

+## ID tokens

-ID tokens (to reuse identity which is stored in another app)
+to reuse identity which is stored in another app

+should not be sent to api

+## Access tokens

-Access tokens (allow app to perform action in another app)
+allow app to perform action in another app

+do not guarantee the user is logged in

-Refresh tokens
+## Refresh tokens

 http redirect